will-afs/PYTDelivery/README.md

 Then, make sure to install the necessary Python dependencies in it by running :

     pip install -r requirements.txt

+Update the installation of the project by running the following command :

+    pip install -e .

 Running the Back-End locally on your machine
 --------------------------------------------